shaunak1111/DDStore/README.md

 - Redux Middleware Redux-Saga has been used to manage side-effects.
 - Updation of cart products has been made easier due to redux.
 - The state is always updated and any component can get the current state,thus it relieves you of passing props from parent to child in case of nested components.

+### Redux Dev Tools

+- Redux dev tools have been enabled in developemnt mode.
+- Helps to debug the state of the application.
+- Only applicable with chrome browser with redux extension

 ### Decision to use Material UI